Truck drivers entering UK likely to need COVID test, source says | Health

 Truck drivers entering UK likely to need COVID test, source says

-Drivers would be tested in Britain.
+Drivers would be tested at sites around Britain.
 "We are carefully monitoring the increase in cases in Europe and will keep all measures under review as we cautiously remove restrictions throughout our roadmap," a spokeswoman for the government said.

+Britain has banned foreign travel until at least May 17, although essential workers such as truck drivers have been allowed to cross borders to supply the country's food stores and manufacturing plants.
+The government currently encourages international drivers in the country for more than 48 hours to take a free test.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)